ebi-pf-team/interproscan-docs/docs/AlternativeContainers.rst

     apptainer pull interproscan6.sif docker://interpro/interproscan6:latest

-Alternatively, you can convert the ``interproscan6`` docker image on your host system, then export and transfer the resulting Apptainer image to another system.
+Alternatively, you can convert the ``interproscan6`` docker image on your system, then export and transfer the resulting Apptainer image to another system.
 This approach may be required for `installing licensed software <InstallingLicensedApps.html>`__.